-Lisa Rasmussen 5095271873 lisa.rasmussen@wwcc.edu Warren Rood 5095274239 warren.rood@wwcc.edu designed to introduce non-artists to lifelong learning opportunities and modes of expression, and help serious artists develop their hands-on as well as critical thinking skills.
+Lisa Rasmussen 509.527.1873 lisa.rasmussen@wwcc.edu Warren Rood 509.527.4239 warren.rood@wwcc.edu

+Department Overview: The Art Department inspires students to unlock their creative potential.
+The department offers a wide variety of classes designed to introduce non-artists to lifelong learning opportunities and modes of expression, and help serious artists develop their hands-on as well as critical thinking skills.
 The program is designed to prepare students to enter a four-year degree program.